Refreshing your financial services marketing plan or creating one from scratch? Here’s what you need to know.

 - Key marketing tactics to consider

-For financial services companies, the high competitiveness of the industry means the stakes for digital marketing are high.
+For financial services companies, industry competition means the stakes for digital marketing are high.

 1. Pinpoint your marketing goals

-Your marketing strategy depends on your current goals — no surprise there.
 It’s wise to state these goals clearly in your plan.
-This way, you and your team can identify marketing channels, set the budget, and decide on the right tactics based on these goals.
-For the financial services (or finserv) sector, these goals may include:
+This way, you and your team can identify the proper channels, set the budget, and decide on the right tactics based on these goals.

 - Increasing brand awareness